Heritage of Wine and Horses

 Michael’s eldest son George Joseph and his younger brothers, Hamilton and Duncan van Reenen continued trading and farming as Barry Bros.
 Barry & Nephews had applied to the Robertson Commissioners for a plot to build a gun powder store in 1860 and two years later their request was granted for plot 9 valued at 15 Pounds.
 By 1911 the brothers were storing their gun powder in the magazine “kruithuis” on the outskirts of Robertson for the Barry Trading store in town.
 The Barry Kruithuis was declared a National Monument in 1975.
 Barry Brothers was succeeded by Robertson Trading Association and thereafter Barry Trading Co.
 (Handelshuis).
 In later years, Hamilton’s son and Diocesan College OD, Edward George Hamilton Barry “Ted” joined his youngest brother Duncan van Reenen Barry’s son, George Joseph, as director.
 The Nephew Thomas Barry’s 12th child, Richard van Reenen’s son Roelof Louis “Roelou” Barry (born 1899) and his son Richard van Reenen “Reenen” (born 1936) also became directors.

 The Robertson town Hall boasts the Barry motto, Boutez-en-avant, as decided by the mayor Hamilton Barry after the town council couldn’t agree on one, “If it’s good enough for the Barry’s it will be good enough for Robertson!”
 See the Robertson History page for full story.

-Riverton farm was purchased in 1918 by the mayor of Robertson, Hamilton Barry, on behalf of his youngest brother, Duncan Van Reenen Barry, whilst he was away fighting in WW1.
+Riverton farm and an engagement ring were purchased in 1918 by the mayor of Robertson, Hamilton Barry, on instructions from his youngest brother, Duncan Van Reenen Barry, whilst he was away fighting in WW1.
 Soon after his return he married his beloved Hubertha Van Velden.